tfolbrecht/lambdaclone/README.md

 *note,* *not the most secure method of storing api keys lol*

-Move script somewhere in your user execution path like `/usr/local/bin/` or `~/.local/bin`
+Move/symlink script somewhere in your user execution path like `/usr/local/bin/` or `~/.local/bin`

 ## Todo